By Jason LaTurner, PhD

 We are not certain what the “new normal” may hold in the near term, but we hope this quick summary puts some new tools in your professional learning toolbox.
 Please don’t hesitate to reach out if you have any questions.

-Jason LaTurner, PhD, leads the Region 9 Comprehensive Center’s IL-EMPOWER 2.0 project with the Illinois State Board of Education and is a principal technical assistance consultant at the American Institutes for Research.
+Jason LaTurner, PhD, leads the Region 9 Comprehensive Center’s Continuous Improvement for Implementation of IL-EMPOWER Project with the Illinois State Board of Education and is a principal technical assistance consultant at the American Institutes for Research.
 Dr. LaTurner has more than 20 years of experience supporting state and local education agencies in scoping, assessing, and managing various initiatives, with a particular focus on helping staff manage change.

 Photo courtesy of Pexels/Anete Lusina.